This article will provide the basic steps to deploy and align a new airMAX Point to Point (PtP) or Point to Multi-Point (PtMP) installation.

 3. Have both installers use the previously found landmarks to establish a link.
 This can take quite a while depending on the experience of the installers.
 Each installer may need to change the azimuth and elevation a few degrees at a time in order to establish the initial link.
 Be sure only one antenna is being moved at a time!

-4. Open up the alignment tool in the AirOS WebUI and have one installer slowly adjust the azimuth on one antenna until you see the signal get better, then worse again.
+4. Open up the alignment tool in the AirOS WebUI and have one installer slowly adjust the azimuth on one antenna until the signal gets better, and then it begins to worsen.

-5. Once you are losing signal, start backing up the azimuth until you reach the peak signal.
+5. Once you notice you're losing signal, start backing up the azimuth until you reach the peak signal.

 6. Repeat step 5 for the elevation.

-7. Do the same for the second installer: have the second installer slowly adjust the azimuth on one antenna until you see the signal get better, then worse again, then again for elevation.
+7. Do the same for the second installer: have the second installer slowly adjust the azimuth on one antenna until you see the signal improve, then get worse again, then again for elevation.